Uninstall

 - Remove OpenCore either from the USB or internal drive

-- You'll need to mount the drive's EFI partition, and delete the
+- Mount the drive's EFI partition, and delete the

 EFI/OC